 Diana, the Princess of Wales, made a surprise trip to the Greek island of Evia on September 18, 1996 to pay her last respects to her “dear friend,” who had died several days earlier.

 She had developed a close friendship with twenty-seven-year-old Giannis Kaliviotis, who had been hospitalized for months in London’s Royal Brompton Hospital.

-Giannis, a practicing lawyer in Chalkida, Evia’s largest city, was transferred to London in 1995 where he received treatment for almost eighteen months.
+A practicing lawyer in Chalkida, Evia’s largest city, Kaliviotis was transferred to London in 1995.
+There, he received treatment for almost eighteen months.

 Princess Diana met him at Brompton during one of her many visits to London hospitals.
 It is said that she was extremely moved by his absolute determination to battle the disease.

 She developed a close friendship with Giannis and even invited him to dinner at Buckingham Palace.

 Princess Diana flies to Greece